Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Green Transit Incentives Program (GreenTRIP)

-First announced in July 2008, GreenTRIP is a one-time, $2-billion fund designed to support capital projects that lower greenhouse gas emissions by reducing reliance on private single-occupancy vehicles.
+First announced in July 2008, GreenTRIP is a one-time, $2-billion program designed to support new and expanded municipal public transit projects.

-The final-call approved projects were announced on December 3, 2016, bringing the program to a close.
+The final-call approved projects were announced on December 3, 2016.